 Many of you have been part of this movement and are a vital part of our growing community of water champions.
 Attending a Watersheds forum will help you become inspired and engaged to make a difference in your watershed.

 WHAT IS WATERSHEDS 2020?

-Join us October 15-16, 2020 for a virtual gathering that brings together a diverse community of water leaders —including Indigenous Nations, watershed groups, local and provincial government staff, funders, and a network of practitioners and champions—to build and deepen connections, learn from one another, and explore opportunities for improved watershed decision-making.
+Join us October 15-16, 2020 for a virtual gathering that brings together a diverse community of water leaders —including Indigenous Nations, watershed groups, local and provincial government staff, funders, scholars and researchers, and a network of practitioners and champions—to build and deepen connections, learn from one another, and explore opportunities for improved watershed decision-making.

 Watersheds 2020 is being shaped by the needs and priorities identified by the water community and offers a chance for deeper understanding of the emerging issues and the opportunities to create change, build community resilience, and longer-term watershed security.